-Magnitude of scale 3 would not cause much damage.
-An Earthquake of magnitude 5 is considered destructive in nature.
+The magnitude of scale 3 would not cause much damage.
+An earthquake of magnitude 5 is considered destructive in nature.

-Various ways to protect ourselves from lighting are:
+Various ways to protect ourselves from lightning are

-(i) Always remain in a closed place and if you are in a car stay there until the lighting is over and keep the windows closed.
+(i) Always remain in a closed place, and if you are in a car, stay there until the lightning is over and keep the windows closed.

-(ii) Never touch any electrical wires, telephone cables, metal pipes.
+(ii) Never touch any electrical wires, telephone cables or metal pipes.

-(iii) Never bath in running water, this may cause electric shock.
+(iii) Never bathe in running water; this may cause electric shock.

-The surface charge on the balloons are of same nature and since like charges attract each other, the two balloons are repelled.
-When a charged balloon is brought near an uncharged balloon due to the induction of charges, it acquires charges on its surface and these charges are opposite in nature with that of charged balloon.
+The surface charge on the balloons is of the same nature; hence, they get repelled.
+When a charged balloon is brought near an uncharged balloon due to the induction of charges, it acquires charges which are opposite in nature to that of a charged balloon.
 As unlike charges attract each other, the uncharged balloon gets attracted by the charged balloon.

-It consist of a metal rod on which two leaves of aluminum foil are fixed to one end and a metal disc at the other end.
-The leaves are kept inside a conical flask and it is corked to isolate it from the atmospheric air.
+It consists of a metal rod on which two leaves of aluminium foil are fixed to one end and a metal disc at the other end.
+The leaves are kept inside a conical flask, and it is corked to isolate them from the atmospheric air.

-When a charged body comes in contact with the metal disc, the aluminum leaves move away from each other because some charges gets transferred to aluminum leaves through the metal rod.
+When a charged body comes in contact with the metal disc, the aluminium leaves move away from each other because some charges get transferred to aluminium leaves through the metal rod.
 This process is called charging by conduction.
-The charges on the leaves and the charged body are of same in nature and thus the leaves of aluminium repel each other.
+The charges on the leaves and the charged body are of the same in nature, and thus, the leaves of aluminium repel each other.
 If the body is not charged then they would attract each other.

-Gujarat, Assam and Jammu & Kashmir are the three states where earthquake are more likely to strike.
+Gujarat, Assam and Jammu & Kashmir are the three states where earthquakes are more likely to strike.